Maximizing and Organizing Your Small Freezer Storage

 2015 Update

-We’ve moved now and had to buy a new refrigerator.
-Our chest freezer came with us of course but the former refrigerator was property of the rental home.
+We've moved to a new home now and had to buy a new refrigerator.
+Our chest freezer came with us of course but the former refrigerator was property of our previous rental home.

 When shopping for our new refrigerator, since we had a chest freezer, it was more important what was happening up top with the fridge.
 We ended up getting one with the freezer on the bottom option.
 You can see it in all it's messy glory in the pic up top.